Legal basis in place for return of National Hall to minority

 Trieste, 8 October - The Italian government has adopted a decree effectively returning the National Hall in Trieste in possession of the Slovenian community there, a step that comes just over a year after the signing of a memorandum on the return of the symbolically important building.

-The news was first broken by Senator Tatjana Rojc, a member of the Slovenian minority in Italy, and Primorski Dnevnik, the minority's Trieste-based newspaper.
+The news was first reported by Senator Tatjana Rojc, a member of the Slovenian community in Italy, and Primorski Dnevnik, the minority's Trieste-based newspaper.

-Primorski Dnevnik says the government issued a decree on Thursday changing the 2001 minority protection act to provide for the gratuitous transfer of the building to the National Hall Foundation.
+Primorski Dnevnik says the government issued a decree changing the 2001 minority protection act to provide for the gratuitous transfer of the building to the National Hall Foundation.

-The transfer involves the exchange of several pieces of real estate between the University of Trieste, the current owner of the building, and the Agency for Public Goods.
+The transfer involves the exchange of several pieces of real estate between Trieste University, the current owner of the building, and the Agency for Public Goods.

 This includes a relocation agreement with the University of Trieste.
 Dobrila said the government had granted the university EUR 30 million until 2031 to sort out its property needs, which is "a very good starting point".